Instruments /Accessories / Ordering / Tips / Friends / Selling Your Guitar

 -Cushion the bottom of the guitar box with an inch or two of padding.
 Bubble wrap is best for this, but newspaper will do just fine.
 Lower the guitar case into the box, bottom (wide) end down.

 -Fill the box.
-Use packing beads, bubble wrap, kraft paper or wadded newspaper.
-(We especially recommend the biodegradable cornstarch peanuts.)
+Use bubble wrap, cornstarch packing beads, kraft paper or wadded newspaper.
+For easy, secure packing we especially recommend the inflatable guitar shipping pads available here as well.

 Needless to say, stringed instruments must never be shipped without a case.
 Here's why.
 The photo at left is a closeup of a parcel received by us some years ago.
 The parcel handlers managed to pierce the shipping carton (in background) and crush the new hardshell case inside, smashing all 5 wooden plies of the case shell right at the peghead.
 However, the instrument inside, with replacement value of $7500, emerged unscathed.
 Had this instrument been shipped without a hardshell case, the headstock would have snapped like a matchstick, and we'd be sweeping up a nicely lacquered pile of kindling.

-If for any reason, the instrument is lacking a hardshell case it must be double boxed, using an inner box inside the main container.
+If for any reason, the instrument is lacking a hardshell case, or a good rigid foam gig bag, it should be double boxed, using an inner box inside the main container.
 Shippers will not accept or pay damage claims on instruments shipped without a solid case or double boxing.
 Finally, please do not try to make your own box, as it can be ruinous to your delicate instrument.
 (See bad examples, below.)

 -Tape the top and bottom flaps securely.
 Make sure to write your name and address, and ours elsewhere on the parcel with a marking pen as well.
 Finally, draw some long arrows along the four long sides of the box, pointing up toward the top lid, with the words "Fragile: This End Up".